Arc-Cloud/Team04-RISCV-Proj/statements/Maximilian.md

 ### Pipelining

 - One design decision we took for pipelining is implementing JALR through the use of the JALRInstr signal as JALR requires specific address calculations and affects branch prediction.
 The `JALRInstr` signal helps in managing these aspects efficiently within the pipeline, especially in the decode and execute stages.
-ALso given that JALR affects the program counter (PC), the `JALRInstr` signal is essential for synchronizing the PC updates across different pipeline stages, ensuring correct program execution flow.
+Also given that JALR affects the program counter (PC), the `JALRInstr` signal is essential for synchronizing the PC updates across different pipeline stages, ensuring correct program execution flow.

 - Through proposing my ideas and in discussion with the team the pipelined CPU was implemented as according to the schema seen [above](#top-level-pipelined-cpu).
 The rationale behind our implementation is the following:
     - **Modularity**: The use of separate modules for each pipeline stage ([fetch](../rtl_pipelined/fetch.sv), [decode](../rtl_pipelined/decode.sv), [execute](../rtl_pipelined/execute.sv), [memory](../rtl_pipelined/memory.sv), [writeback](../rtl_pipelined/memory.sv) and sub-components (like [hazard_unit](../rtl_pipelined/hazard_unit.sv)) enhances readability, maintainability, and scalability of the design.
 This approach allowed for easier debugging and potential future enhancements.